 Also read:- How to Build Better Productive Habits at Work

-Organisations often invest heavily in training, strategy decks, and culture programs.
-But performance improves only when behaviours change.
-A workplace behaviour change strategy helps teams:
+Organizations often invest heavily in training, strategy decks, and culture programs.
+But performance improves only when behaviors change.
+A workplace behavior change strategy helps teams:

-When teams shift their everyday actions, the organisation becomes more predictable, more agile, and more effective.
+When teams shift their everyday actions, the organization becomes more predictable, more agile, and more effective.

 Also read:- Behavioral Analytics: Measure Habit Success